Yossioren/AttacksonImplementationsCourseBook/chapters/03_Temporal_SC_2.md

 that we will send.
 So, what is the attack model, we send requests, the smart card is signing them, and we get the responses and also assuming that the smart card is using Montgomery RSA .
 So how can we use it to extract the key?
-We are going to use a method calles “Vaizata" method which can be found in the DPA handbook.
+We are going to use a method called “Vaizata" method which can be found in the DPA handbook.
 This is a general way of performing a side channel attack using statistics.